Hotel Principe di Savoia

 The hotel was originally designed to appeal to business people, but by the 1930s its grandeur and reputation for exquisite service had made it popular with royalty, celebrities and world-renowned artists performing at La Scala.

-In response to the hotel’s increasing popularity, two new wings were built in the 1950s, with two additional floors added later in the 19xxs.
+In response to the hotel’s increasing popularity, two new wings were built in the 1950s, with two additional floors added later in 1958.

 The hotel’s name was subtly changed again in the 1980s to its present name, Hotel Principe di Savoia.
 Those who know us well though often affectionately refer to us as simply, ‘The Principe’.